HunterTrahan/WaveBasedGameSystem/README.md

 ## Introduction
-A simple wasve based survival game system made using unreal engine 4
+Demonstration of a wave based game system made using unreal engine 4